Everything You Need to Know about Life Insurance and Taxes

 tax

-1. Paying life insurance premiums (paying for costs of life insurance)
+1. Paying life insurance premiums:

 Types of Individual Life Insurance